Robert F. Kennedy assassination conspiracy theories

-There are several conspiracy theories of Robert F. Kennedy's assassination, which took place shortly after midnight on June 5, 1968, in Los Angeles, California.
-Kennedy was assassinated at the Ambassador Hotel, during celebrations following his successful campaign in California's primary elections as a leading 1968 Democratic presidential candidate; he died the following day at Good Samaritan Hospital.
+U.S. senator and Democratic presidential candidate Robert F. Kennedy was shot shortly after midnight on June 5, 1968, at the Ambassador Hotel in Los Angeles, during celebrations following his successful campaign in California's primary elections as a leading 1968 Democratic presidential candidate; he died the following day at Good Samaritan Hospital.

-The man convicted of the murder is Sirhan Sirhan, who remains incarcerated in Richard J. Donovan Correctional Facility for the crime.
-However, as with his brother John F. Kennedy's assassination in 1963, Robert Kennedy's assassination and the circumstances surrounding it have spawned various conspiracy theories, particularly regarding the existence of a second gunman.
+Palestinian immigrant Sirhan Sirhan was arrested at the scene of the shooting and later convicted of the murder.
+But as with the controversy surrounding the assassination of his brother, John, Robert Kennedy's assassination and the circumstances surrounding it have spawned various conspiracy theories, particularly about a second gunman and whether Sirhan was the actual killer.
 Such theories have also centered on a woman wearing a polka-dot dress claiming responsibility for the crime, and the involvement of the Central Intelligence Agency.

 Many of these theories were examined during an investigation ordered by the United States Senate and were judged to be erroneous by the Federal Bureau of Investigation, which investigated on the Senate's behalf.

 Second gunman theory

 Wounds

-The location of Kennedy's wounds suggested that his assailant had stood behind him, but witnesses said that Sirhan stood facing west, about a yard away from Kennedy, as he moved through the pantry facing east.
+The location of Kennedy's wounds suggested that his assailant had stood behind him, but witnesses said that Sirhan stood facing west, about a yard away from Kennedy as he moved through the pantry facing east.
 This has led to the suggestion that a second gunman actually fired the fatal shot, a possibility supported by Chief Medical Examiner-Coroner for the County of Los Angeles Thomas Noguchi.
 Noguchi performed Kennedy's autopsy and said the fatal shot was behind Kennedy's right ear and had been fired at a distance of approximately one inch.
 Other witnesses said that as Sirhan approached, Kennedy was turning to his left, shaking hands, facing north and so exposing his right side.
 As recently as 2008, eyewitness John Pilger asserted his belief that there must have been a second gunman.
 On August 14, 1975, the Los Angeles County Board of Supervisors appointed Thomas F. Kranz as Special Counsel to the Los Angeles County District Attorney's Office to investigate the assassination.
 The conclusion of the experts was that there was little or no evidence to support this theory.